Viper-Bots/sofa-potato/README.md

 How to use this repository
 --------------------------
 You can make your own copy of Sofa Potato.
-Just dowload the files in this repository, including the game board, exercise manual, rules, cards, and pieces of evidence.
-Then you can print the pdfs and cut out the cards and pieces of evidence.
+Just download the files in this repository, including the game board, exercise manual, rules, cards, and pieces of evidence.
+Then you can print the PDFs and cut out the cards and pieces of evidence.
 Some assembly required.